 I was born in Calgary, AB and raised on a small farm located just east of the city.
 In 1993 I graduated from the University of Calgary with a Bachelor of Commerce degree followed by a short, yet successful, career in corporate sales and marketing.
 In 2000, driven by my desire to improve my health, I completed a certificate in Holistic Nutrition and enjoyed sharing my knowledge with clients.
 In 2002, I became a mother and was fortunate to spend my time caring for our children throughout their early years.

-Today, in addition to teaching qigong, I work part-time as a bookkeeper and property manager and strive to spend as much time outdoors as possible with my husband, two daughters and our dog.
+Today, in addition to teaching qigong, I work part-time as a bookkeeper and property manager and strive to spend as much time outdoors as possible with my husband and our two daughters.